 The annual limit on contributions to Roth plans is the same as for traditional plans: $22,500 for 2023, with additional catch-up contributions of $7,500 for those 50 or older.
-And as with traditional plans, the maximum amount of combined contributions in 2023 is $66,000.
+As with traditional plans, the maximum amount of combined contributions in 2023 is $66,000.

 One thing to note is that it’s common for employer matches of Roth contributions to be made to a traditional plan, too, so you could end up with retirement savings in both types of plans.
-The recently signed SECURE Act 2.0 will change this and allow employers to make contribution into a Roth plan to match the employees contributions.
-While this rule change was effective on December 29th, 2022, it may take time for employers and recordkeepers to prepare for this change.
-Investment options in a Roth plan are usually the same as those available in a traditional plan, since both plans are chosen by the employer.
+The recently signed SECURE Act 2.0 will change this and allow employers to make contributions into a Roth plan to match the employee’s contributions.
+While this rule change was effective on December 29th, 2022, it may take time for employers and record keepers to prepare for this change.
+Investment options in a Roth plan are usually the same as those available in a traditional plan since the employer chooses both plans.